WISVCH/nwerc-2022/content/schedule/lunch.md

 ## Location
 The lunch takes place in the Canteen of the [Aula Conference Centre](https://iamap.tudelft.nl/en/poi/aula-conference-center/).
-The Canteen is on the first floor.
+The Canteen is on the ground floor.

 For directions, see the [Location page]({{< relref "location" >}} "Location").